The Bareket observatory is dedicated to promoting the importance of science education and dark-sky preservation throughout our communities.

 That is why we partner with the IDA, AWB and outdoor initiatives around the world.
 With them, we’re committed to fostering intellectual curiosity in new generations of scientists, engineers, and outdoor enthusiasts.

 We derive our inspiration from everyone in our community who is dedicated to growing the fields of science and astronomy.
 We continually seeks out partnerships with worthy causes like Astronomers Without Borders, HOU and the International Dark-Sky Association, who advocate astronomy education worldwide.
-We run many global astronomy-educational programs
+We run variety of global astronomy-educational programs

 The initiative provides a number of fascinating resources for astronomy and space, including access to virtual and remote robotic telescopes, as well as interactive applications.
 With them, students can explore mathematics, physics, geography and other subjects using genuine astronomy and space-related data, and making real scientific observations.